nonhermitian/mthree/docs/runtime.rst

     mit.cals_from_system(runtime_mode=batch); # This is where the Batch or Session goes

-Note that if no `runtime_mode` is set, and the passed system is an IBM backend, then jobs are submitted in `Job` mode, i.e. independently, by default.
+Note that if no `runtime_mode` is set, and the passed system is an IBM&reg; backend, then jobs are submitted in `Job` mode (independently) by default.